wilmix8/DOTWEB3.0/README.md

 It is invented by wilmix jemin j at C/C++ P.L,JAVA P.L,  and  C# P.L.
 It uses JDollar-java runtime to run the programs.

+Using  JDollar  we can   easily   construct   Remoteserver  for   security  side  than  java.

 JDOLLAR SYNTAX FOR GUI
 ======================